PaulGilchrist/documents/articles/api/api-odata-versioning-setup-for-asp-net-core.md

     // add the versioned api explorer, which also adds IApiVersionDescriptionProvider service
     // note: the specified format code will format the version as "'v'major[.minor][-status]" options.GroupNameFormat = "'v'VVV";
-    // note: this option is only necessary when versioning by url segment. the SubstitutionFormat
-    // can also be used to control the format of the API version in route templates options.SubstituteApiVersionInUrl = true;
 });
 ```